Why have a Choreographic Lab?

 Noah is a contemporary and ballet dancer based in his hometown of Victoria.
 Having trained in both Montreal and Vancouver, Noah has only recently made it back to the island, and is enjoying becoming involved in the tight-knit local arts community.
 Noah is looking forward to working with all the choreographers and mentors in this summer's Choreographic Lab.

-Dance Victoria hosted its first Summer Choreographic Lab at Dance Victoria Studios in July 2017.
+Dance Victoria hosted its first Summer Choreographic Lab at Dance Victoria Studios in July 2017 and led by Wen Wei Wang.
 Following two weeks of intensive work and development, the public were invited to see the best work created by the choreographers and dancers.

-The 2017 Choreographic Lab choreographers were Ralph Escamillan, Angela Mousseau, and Mahaila Patterson-O’Brien.
+The 2017 Choreographic Lab choreographers were Ralph Escamillan (Vancouver), Angela Mousseau (Victoria), and Mahaila Patterson-O’Brien (Vancouver).

 The 2017 Choreographic Lab pre-professional dancers were Emily Faris and Seiji Suzuki (Victoria); Isak Enquist, Eowynn Huguet, Avery Smith and Matthew Wyllie (Vancouver); and two apprentices Pearl Edmunds and Luke Wilton (Victoria).